Aniket2234/JwelryCatalogV5/SETUP.md

    - Connect to your MongoDB database
    - Create necessary indexes automatically
    - Start the development server on port 5000
-3. Your jewelry catalog will be available in the webview!
+3. Your Jewellery catalog will be available in the webview!

 ## 🗄️ Database Collections

 The MongoDB database will store:
-- **products**: Jewelry items with images, prices, descriptions
+- **products**: Jewellery items with images, prices, descriptions
 - **categories**: Necklaces, rings, earrings, bracelets, etc.
 - **carousel_images**: Homepage slideshow images
 - **shop_info**: Contact details, social media links, business hours